Climate Jargon

 Ice shelf: Glacier floating on the ocean but still attached to land

-Independent system operator (ISO): Runs a region’s electricity grid, wholesale electricity markets, and reliability planning, separate from utilities
+Independent system operator (ISO): Runs a regional electricity grid separate from power companies

-Indirect emissions: Greenhouse gases released by generating energy purchased, plus greenhouse gases released by suppliers and product users; Scope 2 plus Scope 3 emissions
+Indirect emissions: Greenhouse gases released by all suppliers and product users; Scope 2 plus Scope 3 emissions

 Industrial revolution: When machines powered by fossil fuels started replacing other energy sources, starting in the 1800s

-Inflation Reduction Act (IRA): Law creating tax credits and other subsidies for electric vehicles, home energy efficiency upgrades, renewable energy, and other climate actions
+Inflation Reduction Act (IRA): Law creating tax credits and other support for electric vehicles, home energy upgrades, renewable energy, and other climate actions

-Infrared (IR): Heat transmitted from an object without contact, like the Sun
+Infrared (IR): Heat transmitted by an object without contact, like the Sun

 Inorganic compound: Combination of elements without carbon